nanxstats/nanx.me/content/about.md

 Previously, I worked as a data scientist at
 [Seven Bridges](https://www.sevenbridges.com/)
-(now acquired by Summa Equity) in Boston, Massachusetts.
+(now acquired by Summa Equity) in Boston, MA.
 Earlier in my career, I studied [human genetics](https://genes.uchicago.edu/) in [Matthew Stephens Lab](https://stephenslab.uchicago.edu/) at the University of Chicago.